Managing Eczema

 Aside from medication, Amber tries to keep herself calm.
 “When I get really anxious, I flare up, which I get even more anxious about.
 So taking care of my mental and emotional state is really helpful,” she says.

-As a student, she also informs her tutors about her eczema so they would understand if she has to leave the room in search of a cooler place.
+Back in school, she also informed her tutors about her eczema so they would understand if she had to leave the room in search of a cooler place.

 To soothe her skin topically, Amber has tried a wide range of skincare products.
 At the moment, moisturisers from QV, Cetaphil and Forever Living are in rotation.
 She showers with cleansers from Physiogel and Emolin, which double up as moisturisers too.